Overview

 Is the Sealion 6 Premium worth $5,000 more than the Dynamic?

 Only if the trim and feature upgrades match your needs.
-The powertrain — range, towing, AWD, charging speed — is identical.
-If interior quality and additional features matter, the Premium justifies the step.
+The powertrain - range, towing, AWD, charging speed - is identical.
+If upgraded interior quality, expanded ADAS, and the additional comfort features matter for your daily use, the Premium justifies the step.
 If powertrain performance is the priority, the Dynamic is the same vehicle for less.